 1177 b c the year Civilization Collapsed.
 3000–323 bc presents a comprehensive overview of the multicultural civilizations of the ancient Near East.
 Vintage Books.
 Wiley-Blackwell.

-Palestinian Identity: The Construction of Modern National ConsciousnessColumbia University Press - This foundational text now features a new introduction by Rashid Khalidi reflecting on the significance of his work over the past decade and its relationship to the struggle for Palestinian nationhood.
+Palestinian Identity: The Construction of Modern National ConsciousnessColumbia University Press #ad - Palestinian Identity: The Construction of Modern National Consciousness #ad - This foundational text now features a new introduction by Rashid Khalidi reflecting on the significance of his work over the past decade and its relationship to the struggle for Palestinian nationhood.
 Khalidi also casts an eye to the future, noting the strength of Palestinian identity and social solidarity yet wondering whether current trends will lead to Palestinian statehood and independence.

 Many interesting illustrations and Two or three maps of Holy Land.
 1177 b c the year Civilization Collapsed.
 Wiley-Blackwell.
 Vintage Books.